krsnik02/annwn/blog/chapter1.md

 ### The bare minimum

 The first thing to do is create a new project.
+I've decided to call my kernel Annwn, after the mythological Welsh otherworld, but you can call it anything you wish.
 ```
 $ cargo new annwn
     Creating binary (application) `annwn` package